-Test Data Factory is one of seven projects within PhUSE’s Standard Analyses and Code Sharing Working Group (SACS).
+Test Data Factory (TDF) is one of seven projects within PhUSE’s Standard Analyses and Code Sharing Working Group (SACS).
 Suitable test data are an essential part of software development and testing.
-The objective of the TDF project is to provide up-to-date, CDISC-compliant data sets to empower statistical programmers and software developers.
-Users, primarily software developers, should be able to customize fundamental aspects of test databases.
+The objective of the TDF project is to provide up-to-date and CDISC-compliant test data sets to empower statistical programmers and software developers.
+Users, primarily software developers and quality control staff, should be able to customize fundamental aspects of test databases.